ods94065/challenge-six/README.md

 implementation can yield great benefits at scale as well.

-Beyond this, I've shown some of the features of Lisp that contribute to these benefits: syntactic manipulation and compile-time processing.
+Beyond this, I've shown some of the features of Lisp that contribute to these benefits: syntactic manipulation and functional programming.
-I've also covered some of the other benefits that functional programming provides: correctness and safety of iteration, better reusability of code, and clearer code intentions when reading it.
+I've also covered some of the other benefits that functional programming provides: correctness and safety of iteration, better reusability of code, and clearer code intentions when reading code.

 These are several ways, both big and little, that Lisp, and functional programming, can improve programmer productivity.
-Ultimately, the goal is to help programmers move up the abstraction ladder, working less in the straightforward but often-messy details of iterating through data and more in terms of transforming sets of data and chaining operations together.
-But even in an example with only modest demands on data processing, such as the example given, Lisp can still help you do more with less code.
+Lisp helps programmers move up the abstraction ladder, away from the straightforward but often-messy details of iterating through data, towards higher-order function composition and data transformation, and towards syntactic extensions that support the problem domains at hand.

+Even in an example with only modest programming demands, such as the example given, Lisp can still help you do more with less code.
-The surest sign that functional programming techniques are valuable is their inclusion in modern programming languages.
-C++'s Standard Template Library algorithms are written in a form which encourages high-level algorithmic transformations of collection objects.
-Javascript, Python, and Ruby all include closures and include `map` and `reduce` functions as part of their standard library.
-Python also defines list comprehensions and dictionary comprehensions, which are more efficient versions of the mapping operations above that still retain much of the syntactic terseness.

-Note that the critique that spawned this project aimed at Lisp as an examplar of the functional programming paradigm.
-However, that's a false premise, as you can readily see from the code that was written.
-Common Lisp is a multiparadigm language &ndash; in fact, it may be the most protean programming language yet invented!
-Like I believe many Lisp programmers do, I have attempted to use functional patterns and utilities judiciously, but I have by no means attempted to make my code completely pure or functional.
-Comparisons with other functional programming languages like Haskell, which actually is quite a bit more streamlined than Lisp when it comes to functional programming features, could yield additional interesting fruit.